Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/GlacialAugment.png" Align=left width=25% height=25%>
-Whenever you immobilize a creature, they and all enemies within 10 feet of the target gains a *Mark of Cold* until the end of your next turn.
-A creature with *Mark of Cold* takes additional cold damage based on your level, as shown on the table below, the first time they are struck.
-Additionally their speed is halved until the end of their turn.
-Once used, this effect cannot be used again until 42 seconds has passed.

----

-**Rework**
 Whenever you immobilize a creature, they and all enemies within 10 feet of the target gains a *Mark of Cold* that lasts until they take damage.
 Once this effect is used, it cannot be used again until 48 seconds has passed

 Attacks against creatures with *Mark of the Cold* have advantage and they take additional cold damage based on your level, as shown on the table below.
 Additionaly their speed is reduced by 10 feet and they have a -2 penalty to all attack rolls.